Zanardi Fonderie S.p.a.| Our history

-Zanardi Fonderie’s history began in Legnago (Verona) in 1931 from the plant in Minerbe, where all of the company’s operations are now managed, built in 1963 for the production of spheroidal graphite iron.
+Zanardi Fonderie’s history began in Legnago (Verona) in 1931 and the plant in Minerbe, where all of the company’s operations are now managed, was built in 1963 for the production of spheroidal graphite iron.

 Today, our foundry boasts more than 200 employees, managed by the fourth-generation Zanardi family, which, since the Eighties, has stood out for its innovation and research in austempered ductile iron (ADI).

 1931-2021: Restyling, communication and creativity to celebrate 90 years of business

 The year 2021 is an extremely important one for Zanardi Fonderie.
 On occasion of our 90th anniversary, we have launched a series of initiatives to give our workers and visitors an insight to our company’s history, values and vision for the future.